UMGW 48x24x11.5 [M8] GW / N38

 Strong fields generated by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other similar devices.
 They can also damage televisions, VCRs, computer monitors, and CRT displays.
 Avoid placing neodymium magnets in close proximity to electronic devices.

-It is important to keep neodymium magnets out of reach from children.
+It is important to maintain neodymium magnets out of reach from children.

-Neodymium magnets are characterized by significant fragility.
-Magnets made of neodymium are made of metal and coated with a shiny nickel, but they are not as durable as steel.
+Magnets made of neodymium are extremely fragile, and by joining them in an uncontrolled manner, they will crack.
+Neodymium magnets are made of metal and coated with a shiny nickel surface, but they are not as hard as steel.
 In the event of a collision between two magnets, there may be a scattering of fragments in different directions.
 Protecting your eyes is crucial in such a situation.